sanel/hubris/EXTENDING.md

       ([arg]
         (printf "Argument is: %s\n" arg) ))

 and save it in _<hubris-dir>/commands/print_me.clj_.
-When executed in hubris shell, you should something like:
+When executed in hubris shell, you will get something like:

     hubris> print-me<ENTER>
     No arguments